tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 ## APIs

+Complete javadocs can be found at [http://apidoc.natusoft.se/APSJSONLib/](http://apidoc.natusoft.se/APSJSONLib/).

 public _class_ __JSON__   [se.natusoft.osgi.aps.json] {

->  This is the official API for reading and writing JSON values.
+This is the official API for reading and writing JSON values.

 __public static JSONValue read(InputStream jsonIn, JSONErrorHandler errorHandler) throws IOException__

->  Reads any JSON object from the specified InputStream.
+Reads any JSON object from the specified _InputStream_.

 _Returns_